 Early Life

-John A. Catsimatidis was born on September 7, 1948, on the Greek island of Nisyros.
-At six months old, his parents immigrated to the United States and settled in West Harlem, New York City.
-His father worked as a busboy, and his mother was a homemaker.
-Catsimatidis graduated from Brooklyn Technical High School in 1966.
-He studied electrical engineering at New York University but left before graduating, dropping out just eight credits short of completing his degree.
+John Catsimatidis was born on the Greek island of Nisyros on September 7, 1948.
+His family emigrated to New York City when he was six months old, settling in Harlem.
+His father worked as a busboy and his mother was a homemaker.
+Catsimatidis graduated from Brooklyn Technical High School and studied electrical engineering at New York University, but dropped out to focus on his grocery business.

 Rise to Success